 12. Perfectly Posh

 Perfectly Posh products range from body scrubs and lotions to face, lips, and hair products.
-Starter kits begin at $30, and participants can start at the age of 16, with a parent or guardian who is willing to assume responsibility.
+The starter kit is $35, and participants can start at the age of 16, with a parent or guardian who is willing to accept responsibility.
 The program follows a direct sales model, and the products are teen-friendly, with creative scents and catchy names.
 If you’re into pampering and beauty, this could be a great opportunity!

 13. Receipt Hog